 (4) Just like a good set of knives can last you a while, a quality pencil sharpener will go farther than whatever the back-to-school section has to offer.
 Consider having sharpeners with more than one size option as well as additional sharpeners dedicated to different utensils.
 There are plenty of fancier sharpeners than I have, but since much of what I do starts with a mechanical pencil, a simple sharpener servers me well enough most of the time.
 The blades can also be replaced vs. ditching the whole sharpener.

 (6) Sandpaper lead pointers are one of those things that are nice to have, but you could also accomplish the same thing with a sheet of very fine sandpaper from the hardware store.
+The former is easier to tote around that the latter though.

 (7) I prefer rolled paper tortillons over densely wound blending stumps.
 Whereas blending stumps are often more inclined to do a “barbell” effect where your starting and stopping points end out a little darker than your stroke, tortillons are easier (for me anyway) to get a more subtle blending result.
 This is purely opinion; in a room full of artists, you could probably start a civil war over which is ideal.